Gematria: English

 The Agrippa code was used with English and Latin.
 It was defined by Heinrich Cornelius Agrippa in 1532, in his work De Occulta Philosopha.
 Agrippa based his system on the order of the Classical Latin alphabet using a ranked valuation as in isopsephy, appending the four additional letters in use at the time after Z, including J (600) and U (700), which were still considered letter variants.
-Agrippa was the mentor of English magician John Dee, who makes reference to the Agrippa code in Theorem XVI of his 1564 book, Monas Hieroglyphica.
+Agrippa was the mentor of English mathematician John Dee, who makes reference to the Agrippa code in Theorem XVI of his 1564 book, Monas Hieroglyphica.

 Although Aleister Crowley, as a former Adept of the Golden Dawn, used a transliterated approach to gematria in his works, since Crowley's death a number of people have proposed numerical correspondences for English gematria in order to achieve a deeper understanding of Crowley's The Book of the Law (1904).
 One such system, the English Qaballa, was created by English magician James Lees on November 26, 1976.
 The founding of Lees' magical order in 1974 and his creation of EQ are chronicled in All This and a Book by Cath Thompson.